-Here at Canterbury College, our landbased department offers a Level 3 BTEC diploma in Countryside Management, which can lead to an exciting range of career opportunities.
+Here at Canterbury College, our landbased department offers a Countryside and Wildlife Conservation courses, which can lead to an exciting range of career opportunities.

 The term ‘landbased’ traditionally relates to farming and other industries connected to the land and environment.
 That includes nature conservation, horticulture, food production and forestry – a lot of things that you may be passionate about!